-Court-Martial Defense Fort Sam Houston, San Antonio, Texas
+Court-Martial Defense Attorney's Fort Sam Houston, San Antonio, Texas

 Fort Sam Houston, Texas